Joshhhuaaa/EnhancedSC/PatchNotes.md

   - The level now transitions directly into Vselka Submarine, treating them as a single mission.
   - Alarm stages will no longer be ignored for the initial part.
   - Added a new alarm light for the Cafeteria ceiling camera as none was assigned.
+  - Sam now adjusts his stance to crouched when speaking with Bobrov.
   - On Elite mode, the extraction timer has been reduced from 150 seconds to 100 seconds.
   - Restored the Russian stress and fight soundtracks.
   - Added alternate mix of common fight theme.